terryyin/rubygem_digger/notebook/Paper.md

 project use some sort of static analysis tool.
 However, lizard is not known to the Ruby community; both Rubocop and Reek has been developed actively in the recent years.
-Most of the warnings they produce don't exist before the version we examed.
+Most of the warnings they produce don't exist before the version we examined.
 The impact on prediction accuracy might be bigger when predicting more recent Ruby software as Rubocop is getting more popular among the Ruby developers.